Harold Ambellan: New York

-After the collapse of Federal Arts Project grants and building on the experience of the WPA's New York Poster studio, Ambellan explored silkscreening as a method of decorating ceramic tiles.
+After the collapse of Federal Arts Project grants and building on the achievements of the WPA's New York Poster studio, Ambellan explored silkscreening as a method of decorating ceramic tiles.
 He and wife Elisabeth Higgins, not an artist, established Designed Tiles with the financial help of patio furniture manufacturer John Salterini whose Mediterranean tile supply was cut off early in World War II.
 The Designed Tiles studio was financially successful, selling to tile wholesalers, and hired artists from New York and exiles from Europe.
 The Danish folk-artist, Tusnelda Sanders, has been identified as one of these artists.
-With the help of a manager and despite the war, travel and their late 1940s divorce, the Ambellans operated Designed Tiles from 1942 to 1958, when it was sold to friends, the Sklanskys.
+With the help of a manager and despite the war, travel and their late 1940s divorce, the Ambellans operated Designed Tiles from 1941 to 1958, when it was sold to friends, the Sklanskys.

 In 1944, as a member of the U.S. Navy, Ambellan participated in the liberation of Normandy.
-Upon his return to New York, he spent two years teaching three dimensional art at the Workshop School.
+Upon his return to New York, he spent two years teaching three-dimensional art at the Workshop School.
 Although the artists who became known as the Abstract Expressionists were among his friends in New York, Ambellan remained committed to the figurative in both his sculpture and painting.

 Ambellan's name was published in 1948 documents of the House Un-American Activities Committee in connection with his support for the American Artists' Congress and the Artists' Front to Win the War.
 For his political views he became a victim of the tide of McCarthyism sweeping the country, which culminated in his decision to exile to France in 1954.
 He intended to stay in France for one year, but later decided to make his home there.